 - The status column indicates, if the elements have been completely migrated or not.

 - An option is provided in Bonita 6X to generate the import status report.
 In order to generate the report, users have to click the drop down arrow as shown in the above diagram and select ‘Export as PDF’.
 Subsequently save the PDF file in a preferred location.

 - After the report is generated and reviewed, appropriate boxes should be checked and reviewed.
 After this process is completed, click on the ‘Exit Import Mode’, which will ensure successful completion of the process.
 When the process is opened next time, the ‘Migration Ongoing’ status is not displayed.

-Here’s an official link from Bonitasoft that contains an exhaustive documentation of the new features and concepts introduced in the Bonita BPM version 6X.
+Here’s an official link from Bonitasoft that contains an exhaustive documentation of the new features and concepts introduced in the Bonita version 6X.